-28 As in the case of policy rule uncertainty, if the central bank perfectly communicated its expectation of the interest rate in the next period ($\sigma_z = 0$), this information would be sufficient for the public to completely ascertain the inflation target.
+^{29.} As in the case of policy rule uncertainty, if the central bank perfectly communicated its expectation of the interest rate in the next period ($\sigma_z = 0$), this information would be sufficient for the public to completely ascertain the inflation target.
 Additional information from the central bank about its projection of interest rates two, three, or more periods in the future would be superfluous.
-However, as mentioned above, we interpret our analysis in terms of providing signals on the projected path of interest rates over a few years.
+However, as mentioned in the preceding, we interpret our analysis in terms of providing signals on the projected path of interest rates over a few years.

-The public's inaccurate assessments of the medium-run inflation target create persistent discrepancies between the public's estimate of the target and the target's true value which distort the paths of inflation and the output gap away from those desired by the central bank.
-Imperfect public information about the inflation target affects the responses to shocks to the policy rule and the inflation target.
-Given the relatively small variance assumed for the inflation target shocks, persistent shifts in the inflation target are relatively "rare," so the public's view of the inflation target is not very sensitive to a surprising policy action.
-Indeed, in the absence of interest rate projections, the optimal gain parameter for policy actions, γ , equals 0.043, indicating that the public's estimate of the inflation target initially would rise only by 4.3 basis points in the period of a one percentage point shock to the actual target.
-The public's misperception of the inflation target gradually shrinks over time, both because the target itself is returning to baseline and the public's estimate is catching up with the target.
+not very sensitive to a surprising policy action.
+Indeed, in the absence of interest rate projections, the optimal gain parameter for policy actions, γ , equals 0.043, indicating that the public's estimate of the inflation target initially would rise only by 4.3 basis points in the period of a 1 percentage point shock to the actual target.

+The public's misperception of the inflation target gradually shrinks over time following a shock to the inflation target, both because the target itself is returning to baseline and the public's estimate is catching up with the target.
 With imperfect information, following a positive shock to the inflation target, the public wrongly ascribes too much central bank behavior to the transitory policy shock, so output rises more and inflation rises less than if the public knew about the shift in the inflation target.
 The excessive rise in the output gap continues and eventually causes the inflation rate to persistently overshoot the true target.
 As a result, the loss associated with a shock to the inflation target is greater when the central bank does not effectively communicate its intentions.